Future Fighter Capability Project

 - Preliminary security requirements documents were shared with eligible suppliers in September

-- A draft version of the RFP was released to eligible suppliers for their review and feedback in October
+- A draft version of the request for proposal (RFP) was released to eligible suppliers for their review and feedback in October

 - Eligible suppliers were invited to visit the Government of Canada’s main operating bases for a first-hand look at existing fighter operations and infrastructure